apromore/ApromoreCE/README.md

 * Check out the v7.15 tag of ApromoreCore `git checkout tags/v7.15`.
 * Go to the 'ApromoreCE' directory and run the maven command `mvn clean install`.
 This will build the Apromore manager, portal and editor and all the extra plugins.
 * Create an empty H2 database `ant create-h2`.
 Only do this once, unless you just want to reset to a blank database later on.
 * Run the ant command `ant start-virgo-community`.
 This will install, configure and start Eclipse Virgo, and deploy Apromore.
 Only do this once.
-Later, You can start the server by executing the `./startup.sh -clean` command from the "/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/bin/" directory.
+Later, You can start the server by executing the `sudo ./startup.sh -clean` command from the "/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/bin/" directory.
 * Open a web browser to [http://localhost:9000](http://localhost:9000).
 Use "admin”/“password” to access as administrator, or create a new account.
 * Keep the prompt/terminal window open.
 Ctrl-C on the window will shut the server down.